mylcevaleksandr/Valantis_Jewelry_Store/README.md

 # ValantisJewelryStore

-## To download project on your local machine run: `git pull https://github.com/mylcevaleksandr/Valantis_Jewelry_Store.git .`
+## To download project on your local machine run: `git clone https://github.com/mylcevaleksandr/Valantis_Jewelry_Store.git .`

 ## To run project using Docker: